Mayhem (Lady Gaga album)

-Mayhem was preceded by the release of two singles.
-Its lead single "Disease" was released on October 25, 2024, while "Abracadabra" followed as the second single on February 3, 2025, reaching number five on the Billboard Global 200 and number thirteen on the U.S. Billboard Hot 100.
-Mayhem also includes the Grammy-winning global number one single "Die with a Smile", a duet with Bruno Mars, as well as "The Dead Dance" on its digital reissue.
-The album topped the album charts in 23 countries and reached number two in France, the Netherlands, and Sweden.
+Mayhem received critical acclaim, with reviewers deeming it a strong return to Gaga's pop roots, particularly reminiscent of The Fame (2008).
+It was applauded for its production, stylistic diversity, artistic boldness, and cohesive blend of genres and concepts.
+It became Gaga's highest-rated release on Metacritic.
+Mayhem received multiple nominations at the 68th Annual Grammy Awards, including Album of the Year, and won Best Pop Vocal Album.
+The record topped the charts in 22 countries and reached number two in France, the Netherlands, and Sweden.
 In the United States, it became Gaga's seventh album to top the Billboard 200, achieving the largest first-week sales of 2025 for a female album, a record it held for six months, and was certified platinum by the Recording Industry Association of America.
 It also received gold and platinum certifications in several other territories.
+According to the International Federation of the Phonographic Industry (IFPI), Mayhem was the ninth global best-selling album of 2025.